-From the east, access is better.
-That is because the Red Canyon Road leaves from the pavement and heads directly towards Oreana Peak.
+From the east, access is more straightforward, and the route shorter, but it is complicated.
+The Red Canyon Road leaves from the pavement and heads directly towards Oreana Peak.
 Once at an adequate parking area, the summit of Oreana Peak can be reached by hiking a little over 3 1/2 miles of mostly jeep trail.
 If approaching from the east continue about 16 miles south of Gardnerville on US 395 to Nevada State Route 208E.
 Follow Route 208E to the east for about 9.5 miles to Upper Colony Road.
 Follow that north for 4.4 miles to Pinon Drive on the left.
 After 0.8 miles turn left at Day Lane, and then take the first right onto Red Canyon Road.
 Follow it for about 4 miles and park at a turnabout at about 6500 feet.
 There are no other good parking areas further up.

 From the parking area, follow Red Canyon Road as it gains elevation.
 A jeep trail heads up the slope to the right, winding up to a ridge into a forested area.
 Follow the road as it heads up to an open slope towards Oreana Peak.
 Another jeep trail heads to the right, up towards the summit, which is then accessible by a short walk up.